-Nox Medical’s satellite symposium at the AASM 2020 SLEEP Meeting featured a compelling session by Prof. Dr. Christoph Schöbel, MD discussing how technologies like apps, e- and m-Health can be used to diagnose sleep disordered breathing and support the long-term management of other chronic diseases.
+Nox Medical’s satellite symposium at the AASM 2020 SLEEP Meeting and the ESRS Virtual Congress featured a compelling session by Prof. Dr. Christoph Schöbel, MD discussing how technologies like apps, e- and m-Health can be used to diagnose sleep disordered breathing and support the long-term management of other chronic diseases.

 In 2020, Dr. Schöbel’s home country of Germany became the first country in the world to begin prescribing apps as medical treatments, thanks to the Digital Supply Act which passed in November 2019.
 The act not only validates the potential for health apps as accessible and effective medical treatments, it also set a new global standard for integrating digital medicine into everyday healthcare.